grantbow/fit/README.md

 ### Installation

-After you have [go installed](https://golang.org/doc/install), install the latest version of bug with:
+After you have [go installed](https://golang.org/doc/install), install the latest version of fit with:

 `GO111MODULE=on go install github.com/grantbow/bug`

-Make sure `$GOPATH/bin` or `$GOBIN` are in your path (or copy the "bug" binary somewhere that is.)
+Make sure `$GOPATH/bin` or `$GOBIN` are in your path (or copy the "fit" binary somewhere that is.)

-The environment variable GO111MODULE changes how your golang works by enabling golang 1.11 module support required for this version of bug.
+The environment variable GO111MODULE changes how your golang works by enabling golang 1.11 module support required for this version of fit.
 The default in golang 1.12 is still "auto" but golang 1.13 is expected to default to "on".

-Working with bug and git via the command line can be simplified.
-You can run bug as a git subcommand like `git bug` or `git issue`.
+Working with fit and git via the command line can be simplified.
+You can run fit as a git subcommand like `git fit` or `git issue`.
 This [chapter about git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) describes how to set them up.
 It is part of the Pro Git book available for free online.
 Simply add the alias to your .gitconfig or edit your .gitconfig.

-`git config --global alias.issue !/path/to/bug`
+`git config --global alias.issue !/path/to/fit`

 This adds to your $HOME/.gitconfig:

 `[alias]
-    issue = !/path/to/bug`
+    issue = !/path/to/fit`

 ### Configuration

-Settings can be read from an optional config file .bug.yml placed next to the issues directory.
+Settings can be read from an optional config file .fit.yml placed next to the fit directory.
 Current options include:

     * DefaultDescriptionFile: string,
           Default is ""
-          when doing bug {add|new|create}
+          when doing fit {add|new|create}
           first copy this file name to Description
-          recommended: issues/DescriptionDefault.txt
+          recommended: fit/DescriptionDefault.txt
     * ImportXmlDump: true or false,
           Default is false.
           during import, save raw xml files